LambdaTest/Testim-HyperExecute-Sample/README.md

 ### Pre Steps and Dependency Caching

 Dependency caching is enabled in the YAML file to ensure that the package dependencies are not downloaded in subsequent runs.
 The first step is to set the Key used to cache directories.
-The directory _m2_cache_dir_ is created in the project's root directory.
+The directory _node_modules_ is created in the project's root directory.

 ```yaml
 # Dependency caching for Windows